mahir20-design/C-PROGRAMMING-MID-SEM/README.md

 How To Use

-Compile each C program using a C compiler ,run the compiled program an follow on-screen prompts to input values.
+Compile each C program using a C compiler ,run the compiled program and follow on-screen prompts to input values.